-- Caretaker Relative, including the second six months of Transitional Medical Assistance (TMA) and Continued Coverage (CC);
+- Caretaker Relative;

 - Pregnant Woman;

 - Child;

 - Adult;

 - KidsCare.

 To qualify, the counted income of the customer's MAGI budget group minus any allowable deductions cannot be more than the income standard for the MA program and the size of the budget group.